LosefDevLab/losefchat/README.en.md

 - Unified server-client architecture
 - Enhanced filesystem optimization
-- Friendlier UI/UX
+- Friendlier UUE
 - Critical new features:
   - IPv4/IPv6 support
   - Advanced logging with search capability
   - Modular development framework
-  - Password protection (Fulfill a legacy request from one of our former partners...)
+  - Password protection (Fulfill a legacy request from one of once a good friend...)

 ---